i love words.

 an explanation and history from wikipedia:

-French term used in English for the predicament of thinking of the perfect retort too late.
+a French term used in English for the predicament of thinking of the perfect retort too late.

 During a dinner at the home of statesman Jacques Necker, a remark was made to [the man who coined the phrase] which left him speechless at the time, because, he explains, "l’homme sensible, comme moi, tout entier à ce qu’on lui objecte, perd la tête et ne se retrouve qu’au bas de l’escalier" ("a sensitive man, such as myself, overwhelmed by the argument levelled against him, becomes confused and can only think clearly again [when he reaches] the bottom of the stairs").